Open a photo to edit in the Develop module.

 The Masks panel contains the list of all the masks and the tool selections that you have made.
 You can perform the following actions from the masks or tool selection menu.

-Starting from Lightroom Classic 11.4 (June 2022 release), badges are added in the Masks panel for easy identification of mask components.
+Badges are added in the Masks panel for easy identification of mask components.

 Select one of the following from the menu: